 It's blocked and beautiful, worthy of the best knitting blog.
 So next time the internet makes you feel like throwing your needles away (or at least unplugging your computer), take the Hemlock.
 Not like Socrates, but like Margie.

-(And thanks to Holly for the pictures!
+Holly for the pictures!
 The blog looks great!)